The benefits of a weighted blanket

 A weighted blanket?

 In our previous blog, you could read what a weighted blanket is.
-In this, we explained how the weighted blanket works and where this special relaxation technique originates from.
-Okay, we will briefly repeat it for you before we continue with the benefits of weighted blankets.
+In it, we told you how the weighted blanket works exactly and where this special relaxation technique originates.
+Okay, we'll briefly repeat it for you before we continue with the benefits of weighted blankets.

 What are the benefits of a weighted blanket?

-There are quite a few benefits to be gained from using a weighted blanket.
+There are many benefits to be gained from using a weighted blanket.
 Often, when we talk about weighted blankets, we refer to an improvement in our rest.
-This means not only your sleep but also a reduction in anxiety or stress.
+This means not only your night's sleep but also a reduction in anxiety or stress.
 Read on and discover how you can benefit from using a weighted blanket.

 A weighted blanket for a better night's sleep

-Perhaps the most well-known benefit of the weighted blanket.
+Perhaps the most well-known advantage of the weighted blanket.
 You sleep better under it!
-Now you might think; that's subjective, not everyone sleeps better under a weighted blanket.
+Now you might think; that is subjective, not everyone sleeps better under a weighted blanket.
 That is certainly true.
-Nevertheless, research on weighted blankets has shown that people who sleep under a weighted blanket do indeed sleep objectively longer!
+However, research on weighted blankets has shown that people who sleep under a weighted blanket do indeed sleep objectively longer!

-"How come you sleep better under a weighted blanket?
-Do you remember the acupuncture example?
+Why do you sleep better under a weighted blanket?
+Remember the acupuncture example?
 By stimulating pressure points in your body, your body produces more melatonin.
-This is also known as the sleep hormone.
+This is also called the sleep hormone.
 Melatonin helps you fall asleep faster and sleep more soundly.
 Do you have trouble sleeping?
-Then a weighted blanket is definitely worth trying!"
+Then a weighted blanket is definitely worth trying!

 Curious about our best sleep tips for a better night's rest?
 Check out the article.

-Dealing with fears is certainly no fun.
-People with anxiety disorders often suffer from fears that are incomprehensible to others.
-A trip to the supermarket can already be extremely heavy.
-Statistics on anxiety disorders indicate that in 2019 more than 400,000 people in the Netherlands were affected by an anxiety disorder.
+Dealing with anxiety is definitely no picnic.
+People with anxiety disorders often suffer from fears that others cannot understand.
+A trip to the supermarket can already be very challenging.
+Statistics on anxiety disorders show that in 2019 more than 400,000 people in the Netherlands suffered from an anxiety disorder.

-Getting enough relaxation is difficult when you are plagued by fears.
-However, a weighted blanket can help you with this.
-Research from National Taiwan University shows that deep pressure stimulation leads to less anxiety.
-This technique is the reason why a weighted blanket works so soothingly!
+Getting enough relaxation is difficult when you are plagued by anxieties.
+Yet a weighted blanket can help you with this.
+Research from the University of Taiwan shows that deep pressure stimulation reduces anxiety.
+This technique is the reason why a weighted blanket is so calming!

 Less stress

 Busy day at work?
 An upcoming exam or another reason for stress?
-Relax, take it easy, you probably hear that from family or friends when you say you are stressed.
-It's well-meaning advice, and it's true!
-Still, it doesn't help much.
-If you've ever had an argument with your partner or family, you know that nothing works less relaxing than someone telling you to relax.
+Relax, take it easy, that's probably what family or friends tell you when you say you're stressed.
+It's well-intentioned advice, and true too!
+Yet it doesn't help much.
+If you've ever had an argument with your partner or family, you know that nothing is less relaxing than someone telling you to relax.

 Reduce your stress level with a weighted blanket!
 A weighted blanket feels like a nice warm hug.
-Due to the deep pressure stimulation, the production of the stress hormone cortisol decreases and the production of the hormones melatonin and serotonin increases.
+Through deep pressure stimulation, the production of the stress hormone cortisol decreases and the production of the hormones melatonin and serotonin increases.
 You will notice that you become calmer when you lie under a weighted blanket.

 Did you know that stress has a huge impact on your sleep?
 Read now about the effect of stress on your sleep.